Good Btrfs Feature Interactions

 - Large files (kernel 5.4 or later strongly recommended)

-- Filesystems up to 90T+ bytes, 1000M+ files
+- Filesystem data sizes up to 100T+ bytes, 1000M+ files

 - btrfs receive

--
+- btrfs scrub

 Untested Btrfs Feature Interactions